syncfusion-content/blazor-docs/blazor/ai-assistview/custom-view.md

 #### Show or hide clear button

-You can use the  `showClearButton` property using the `AssistView` tag directive to specify whether to show or hide the clear button in the textarea.
+You can use the `ShowClearButton` property using the `AssistView` tag directive to specify whether to show or hide the clear button in the textarea.
 By default, its value is `false`.
 When the clear button is clicked, the prompt text area will be cleared.

 ## Setting active view